mactrem/com-tiles/spec/README.md

   - 4-byte ANSI string -> "comt"
 - Version
   - The version of the COMTiles archive.
 It is currently 1.
-- Metadata Length
+- MetadataBuilder Length
   - Length of the metadata document (unit32)
 - Index Length
   - Length of the index (uint32)
-- Metadata
+- MetadataBuilder
     - UTF-8 encoded JSON document which describes how to access the tileset
     - [JSON Schema definition](metadata-schema/metadata.json)
 - Index